petsch9/microAnimate/README.md

   default: 30, recommened range is 10 to 50.
   _Values too high or too low might break the animation!_

- - smoothing:
-  If the steps of the animation should be smoothed.
-  default: true.

  - ease:
   If the animation should be eased.
 Accepts either "true" or a custom CSS-easing.
   default: false.